elbaulp/Scala-Category-Theory/README.md

 [Bartosz Milewski](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) great book on *Category Theory* implemented in scala, with Property Tests.

+I will be posing my own take on category theory as I read through the book, think of it as a sort of summary of the book, with code explanations: **Link to first post comming soon**.

 # Other resources

 There are a great amount of resources on the Bartosz series, here are a few: